souvik666/bestbuy-clone/README.md

-**Hey this is souvik dutta this is a small attempt by me to build bestbuy clone**
+**Hey this is souvik dutta this is a small attempt by me to build bestbuy clone with pure javascprit html css**

 # Different parts of my project